 The expanding field of Public Health plays a crucial role in dealing with these problems, and the University of Massachusetts Amherst undergraduate major in Public Health is in a unique position to help students become future public health educators, policy makers, and researchers.

-Since 2007, when the Massachusetts Board of Education approved the UMass Amherst undergraduate Public Health Sciences major, the program has grown to over 275 students.
+Since 2007, when the Massachusetts Board of Education approved the UMass Amherst undergraduate Public Health Sciences major, the program has grown to over 434 students (as of Fall 2013).
 I can say from my experience as undergraduate program director that the students who choose to enter the program are dedicated, impassioned, and concerned over the future of our nation and planet.
 As the only accredited School of Public Health in New England to offer an undergraduate public health major, UMass Amherst is on the cutting edge of a national initiative to educate all undergraduates in broad-based knowledge of public health science.

 The major was designed, like the field of public health itself, as an interdisciplinary program.
 The science of epidemiology and biostatistics, community health education, health management and policy, and environmental health all play important roles in keeping our society healthy.
 Consequently, our definition of public health encompasses all these critical areas: Public Health is the art and science of protecting and improving the health of a community through an organized and systematic effort that includes education, assurance of the provision of health services, and protection of the public from exposures that will cause harm.
 Students in the Public Health Sciences program clarify their professional interests as they develop their own program within the parameters of the degree requirements.
 The B.S. in Public Health Sciences can lead to entry-level positions within the health and human services field, teaching health in the public school system, or graduate studies in the Public Health and Health Sciences field.